 In playoff games, a winner must be determined.
-If a playoff game (other than the championship) is tied after time expires, or the designated number of innings have been played, two extra innings will be played.
+If a playoff game (other than the championship) is tied after time expires, or the designated number of innings have been played, up to two extra innings will be played.
 If still tied after two extra innings, a California tie-breaker will be used...a runner (the last batted out of the previous inning) will be placed at 2nd base to begin the inning and the inning will be played out from there.
 This will be done each inning until a winner is determined.
 The championship game will be played out without use of the California tie-breaker.

 Teams may bat 9, 10 (with one extra hitter) or entire roster.
 Anyone in batting lineup is considered “in” the game and can be inserted or removed from any defensive position.
 If any player (starter or reserve) is removed from the batting lineup for a substitute, for any reason, that player may re-enter at any time, as long as it is in the same spot in the batting order.